PatrickCarollo/aws-microservice-cicd-iac/README.md

 3. Create a private ECR in AWS console. __ECR naming format:__ `<nameofyourchoosing><sourcebranch><projectid>`

-4. Sign into docker using aws auth, build desired initial starting docker image, push *Skip build if you already have Image or launching for development stack
+4. Sign into docker using aws auth, build desired initial starting docker image, push *Skip build cmd if you already have a local Image(launching for development stack)- but you must push an Image.
+This establishes respective variables
     ```
     cd <yourreponame>/api-services/src
     ```